AIMS AND OBJECTIVES

 - The bully/ bullies, and all others who were involved, will immediately be interviewed individually (or, if appropriate, with a suitable person present for support) and asked to write an account of events;

-- The incident should be recorded and signed and dated before it is given to the Headmaster who is responsible for keeping all records of bullying and other serious disciplinary offences, securely in a locked cabinet in his office;
+- The incident should be recorded and signed and dated before it is given to the DSL who is responsible for keeping all records of bullying and other serious disciplinary offences

-- The victim will be interviewed again at a later stage by a member of the pastoral team, separately from the alleged perpetrator.
+- The victim will be interviewed again at a later stage by the DSL separately from the alleged perpetrator.
 He will be offered support to develop a strategy to help himself.
 It will be made clear to him why revenge or retaliation is inappropriate;

 - The parents/ guardians of all parties will be informed and may be invited into school to discuss the matter.
 Their support will be sought;

 - A way forward, including where appropriate disciplinary sanctions and counselling, should be determined, and where possible agreed with all parties.
 This should recognise that suitable support is needed both for pupils who are being bullied and for pupils who bully others, as well as dealing with disciplinary measures in accordance with the school’s Behaviour Management Policy if appropriate;

 - As part of this process, a meeting involving all the parties, with close staff supervision, may be convened to help develop a strategy which enables all concerned to close the episode;

 - A monitoring and review strategy will be put in place and put on record;